Penny Stocks: What Are They and How Do You Make Money with Them?

 - A company needs to make money.
 A company that loses money will always be a bad investment, no matter how low the share price is.

 - A company needs substantial assets or cash.
 Strong businesses shouldn’t need to liquidate future viability to appease creditors, because they have enough cash to account for contingencies.

 - A company must have a strategy in place.
 Penny stock companies don’t want to be penny stock companies, so the successful ones have a strategy in place to grow the business and get listed (or re-listed) on a major exchange.
 These goals should include rebuilding a long-term business and paying back investors.

 These three characteristics help you determine a great penny stock to invest in and how to minimize your risk.

-How to Find Good Penny Stocks
+What You Need to Find Good Penny Stocks

 Part of the challenge in determining how to make money trading penny stocks is finding them.
-Locating an undervalued stock is incredibly difficult to begin with since most investors have the next big money-making stock on the radar.
+Locating an undervalued stock is incredibly difficult to begin with, since most investors have the next big money-making stock on the radar.
 With penny stocks, you’ll also need to find the undervalued stock that has a positive value, strong financials, and a promising outlook.